inBeat/inbeat-website/content/top-influencers/instagram/graphic-designers/spain/barcelona/_index.md

 ---
-title: Top 10 Graphic-Designers Instagram Influencers In Barcelona in 2023
+title: Top 10 Graphic-Designers Instagram Influencers In Barcelona In 2023
 description: >-
   Find top graphic-designers Instagram influencers in Barcelona in 2023.
-Most popular hashtags: #barcelona #instagood #illustration #graphicdesign.
+Most popular hashtags: #barcelona #summer #graphicdesign #love.
 platform: Instagram
-hits: 10
+hits: 13
-text_top: Identify the best Instagram accounts on inBeat.
+text_top: Discover the most popular Instagram influencers on inBeat.
-text_bottom: Our platform holds 10 Instagram influencers like this in Barcelona, Spain for you to contact.
+text_bottom: Our database holds 13 Instagram influencers like this in Barcelona, Spain for you to work with.
 profiles:
   - username: "paucarrera"
     fullname: >-